-The IRS and a variety of state and federal agencies make worker status determinations, so a worker may be classified as an employee for one purpose and as an independent contractor for another.
+The Internal Revenue Service and a variety of state and federal agencies make determinations as to worker status, so a worker may be classified as an employee for one purpose and as an independent contractor for another.
 Quite apart from tax status, workers classified as employees have rights under federal labor and employment laws.
 Consequently, issues of statutory coverage and liability may turn on whether a person is found to be an employee.